-The Company operates in one business and two geographical segments being the exploration of mineral properties in Canada and Russia.
+The Company operates in one business and geographical segment being the exploration of mineral properties in Canada.
+The Company previously operated in Russia until the Unkur project was sold in February 2023.
 The total assets attributable to the geographical location relate primarily to exploration and evaluation assets and have been disclosed in Note 7.